teghoz/the-room-demo/Answers.md

 However, for large codebases, you want a way to catch issues, errors, and exceptions at compile time.
 Typescript provides you that luxury :rocket:.
 Additionally, it allows for a more profound use of OOP concepts.

 #### What are the most important performance issues in React web applications?
 Well, one issue that I have experience is the flawed architecture of components.
 It is not precisely a react problem per se, but since they do not have strict opinions on the solution, it causes problems.
 I don't know why they are yet to adopt the event emission like Vue and Angular.
 This uncertainty leads to prop drooling and makes the user-experience bad as objects keep moving up and down the tree.
+State Management (Flux, Redux et al.) helps though.

 There is always the question you need to ask every time, when is large *LARGE*?.
 The idea behind the use of components is reuse.
 However, it should be used in code organization which helps with readability.
 If a component is too large, it should be further decomposed regardless of whether it would be reused.